 And that’s where a key management server comes in.

-What is a key management server?
+What is a Key Management Server?

 A key management server (KMS) establishes a secure ecosystem for the centralized control of cryptographic keys.

-How does a KMS help?
+How does a Key Management Server help?

 Key management servers provide robust features for securely managing cryptographic keys across different environments.